 Can I freeze your gluten free lemon drizzle cake?

 Of course!
-I’ve frozen it for up to a month and after allowing it to fully thaw, you’d never know they were frozen.
+I’ve frozen it for up to a month and after allowing it to fully thaw, you’d never know it was frozen.

 Just make sure that you slice it up before freezing though – possibly even separating them out into separate containers.
 That way, you don’t need to defrost the entire cake and waste any.